Evangelos Zappas: Philanthropy

 Through his philanthropic activity, Zappas contributed to the national awakening of the Greeks, Romanians and Albanians.
 Apart from his efforts to revive the Olympics, Evangelos Zappas made several philanthropic donations towards the foundation of schools, libraries and other similar institutions all over the Ottoman-occupied world, and notably their birthplace, Epirus.
-Greek schools were founded and expanded in several Greek-populated villages and towns, such as Labovo, Lekli, Nivani, Dhroviani, Filiates, Delvina, Përmet.
+Greek schools were founded and expanded in several villages and towns, such as Labovo, Lekli, Nivani, Dhroviani, Filiates, Delvina, Përmet.
 In Constantinople, education facilities were also founded that included nurseries, primary and secondary schools, which were collectively known as the Zappeion Institute.
 Moreover, a large amount of money was deposited in the National Bank of Greece to provide scholarships for Greek agricultural students in order to conduct postgraduate studies in Western Europe.
+Evangelos Zappas participated in 1860 in the debate about Albanian being written and held the view that the language could not become a literary one but should not be abandoned and that a Greek-based alphabet be used for Albanian in the Labovë school founded by him.

 During the anti-Greek Istanbul Pogrom in 1955, the facilities of the Zappeion female college in the Turkish capital were vandalized by the fanatical mob and a statue of him was broken into pieces.

 In addition to donations to the Greek state, Zappas was also a financier of the Romanian Academy where he has a statue there today.
-Zappas was an ardent Greek nationalist influenced by the writings of Panagiotis Soutsos, a 19th-century Greek poet.
+According to V. A. Urechia, Zappas declared "I am Romanian too".
 Among academic projects funded by him were a new synthesis on the history of the Romanians and a Romanian dictionary.
 He also funded a newspaper and books in the Albanian language in Romania.
-In this context, Zappas adopted multiple identities related to his birthplace (Albania), ethnic origin (Greek), and his adopted country (Romania).
+In this context, according to Constantin Iordachi, Zappas adopted multiple identities related to his birthplace (Albania), purported ethnic origin (Greek), and his adopted country (Romania).
+Tchavdar Marinov argues that, in similar fashion with other 19th century Orthodox intellectuals, it is unclear to what degree Zappas was Greek and to what degree Albanian, and he is also claimed by Romania.

-Personality and resting place
+Resting place

-Evangelis Zappas was often described as a solitary and eccentric personality, who had no children.
-On the other hand, he was a man of vision, determination and a patriot, who was well aware of the magnitude of his acts.
-His cousin, Konstantinos Zappas, was the executor of his will and he continued Evangelis Zappas philanthropic works through his legacy.
+His cousin, Konstantinos Zappas, was the executor of his will and he continued Evangelis Zappas' philanthropic works through his legacy.
 Zappas's wish was to be initially buried in Romania, where he lived most of his life.
 But after four years his bones were exhumed and reinterred at the school's courtyard in Labovo where he was born, and his skull was enshrined beneath his memorial statue outside the Zappeion in Athens, Greece.
 A ceremony for the interment was held at 10am on 20 October 1888 at the Zappeion.
 Baron Pierre de Coubertin made a similar gesture by having his heart buried at Olympia.
 In the virtually unpopulated Labovo, there is an old, yet legible, tombstone that states in Albanian: "Here lie the bones of the philanthropist Evangelis Zappas".